 2. Enhancing biodiversity and ecosystem services

-Soil hosts a rich variety of organisms from bacteria and fungi to nematodes that cycle nutrients, break down organic matter, and suppress disease, helping maintain ecological balance.
+Soil hosts a rich variety of organisms from micro- to macrofauna that cycle nutrients, break down organic matter, and suppress disease, helping maintain ecological balance, while relying less on chemical inputs.

 3. Mitigating climate change